 What is Crashplan?
-Put simply it’s what Carbonite should have been all along.
+Put simply it is what Carbonite should have been all along.
 Crashplan has been around since 2007 and offers the same service as Carbonite but with less overhead.
-Like Carbonite, Crashplan is an online backup software that automatically and constantly performs a backup of your system files.
-The primary difference is that the software performs automatic updates, has mobile access to your files and offers deleted file protection.
+Like Carbonite, Crashplan is an online backup software that automatically and constantly performs a backup of all of your system files.
+The primary difference is that the software performs automatic updates, has mobile access to your files and also offers deleted file protection.

 Now the primary reason we have moved is due to Carbonite’s decision to split their service between Personal and Server.
-Our goal at Frankenstein is to keep costs as low as possible while still providing top quality services.
+Our goal here at Frankenstein Computers & Networking is to keep costs as low as possible while still being able to provide top quality services.
 While Carbonite’s personal service is still relatively affordable, their Server product is roughly $1000.
 Now you may be thinking “Why not just use the Personal product on servers?”
 Simple answer is: the installer scans the operating system and prevents installation on server software.

-Since we’ve started using Crashplan we have had absolutely no administrative overhead cost.
-We’ve been using Crashplan for over a year at this point and have had no qualms with the software causing problems or failing to backup or update.
-For a more in-depth explanation of the pros and cons I will attach a link to an “Apple to Apple” comparison between Crashplan and Carbonite.
+Since we have started using Crashplan we have had absolutely no administrative overhead cost.
+We have been using Crashplan for over a year at this point and have had no qualms with the software causing problems or failing to backup or update.
+For a more in depth explanation of the pros and cons I will attach a link to an “Apple to Apple” comparison between Crashplan and Carbonite.